Community Health Leaders

 Matt Zepelin is a mindfulness teacher, Certified Feldenkrais Practitioner®, and PhD candidate (University of Colorado) located in Boulder, Colorado.
 Matt has worked with people with Parkinson’s disease in workshops, classes, and private sessions since 2013, and he runs the Mindful Movement for Parkinson’s Audio Library.
 Read more.

-With the exception of medical doctors, contributors and moderators at ParkinsonsDisease.net are compensated for their contributions to the ParkinsonsDisease.net community.
+Regular contributors and moderators at ParkinsonsDisease.net are offered compensation for their contributions to the ParkinsonsDisease.net community.
 If you are interested in joining our team, please contact us at email@example.com.